Jurobotics/blog/content/english/posts/introduction-JuRo.md

 date: 2022-07-23T09:24:11+02:00
 draft: false
 author: "Luca"
 description: "We are a young team of tech enthusiasts building a place to get in touch with the world of robotics and the topics that go with it.
-Our goal is"
+Our goal is [...]"
 ---

 We are a young team of tech enthusiasts building a place to get in touch with the world of robotics and the topics that go with it.
 Our goal is to increase accessibility to robotics among young people and create a space where people can expand thier knowledge and discover new interests.